Senior Product Designer, Freelance · Oct 2024 to Jun 2025

 Key Design Decision

-I designed the dashboard for low-light environments from the start — not as an afterthought dark mode toggle.
+I designed the dashboard for low-light environments from the start, not as an afterthought dark mode toggle.
 Casino floors are dim by design.
-The high-contrast palette, luminous accent colors, and oversized data points were all intentional choices driven by the physical context where this product would be used.
+The high-contrast palette, luminous accents, and oversized data points were all driven by the physical context where this product is used.

 Results